CurtiePi/Catalog/README.md

 * modified .gitignore to include .pyc files

-**The following installed packeage have no configuration changes**:
+The following installed packeages have no configuration changes:

 **finger**